 John McWade is a designer and teacher who creates courses about graphic design as a staff author at LinkedIn.

 In 1985, Mr. McWade created PageLab, the world's first desktop publishing studio, and in 1990 he founded Before & After magazine to teach graphic design to desktop publishers.
 Before & After is known for its simple beauty, clarity of instruction, and especially its emphasis on design not as decoration but an essential form of communication.
 Mr. McWade's formative background is in printing and publication design, with a specialty in typography.
 He has authored three books: Before & After Page Design, Graphics for Business, and How to Design Cool Stuff.

 Bill Gardner is president of Gardner Design and the founder of LogoLounge.com.

-An award-winning author and educator, Deke McClelland is a titan of image editing and graphic design.
+Deke McClelland is an award-winning author, an educator, and a titan of image editing and graphic design.